Skip to content

 What did the client need?

-Adamas Studio runs a custom jewellery operation across the UK and US.
+The client is an early-stage US/UK jewellery business running a custom operation.
 Every piece is bespoke: customer brief, diamond sourcing, vendor tendering, CAD design, production, quality control, delivery.
 Seven stages, multiple external production partners, high-value purchases where the customer needs to trust the process as much as the outcome.

 Before the portal, all of that ran on WhatsApp threads, email chains, spreadsheets, and verbal handoffs.
 There was no centralized view of where any order stood.
 Vendors had no structured place to submit work.
 Nothing was audit-trailed.
 Customers couldn't see progress.
 For a business where a single piece might take twelve weeks and involve four different production partners, that wasn't a workflow.
 It was a memory sport.